jupyterhub/jupyter-server-proxy/README.md

 # nbrsessionproxy

-**nbrsessionproxy** provides Jupyter server and notebook extensions to proxy an RStudio rsession.
+**nbrsessionproxy** provides Jupyter server and notebook extensions to proxy RStudio.

 ![Screenshot](screenshot.png)

 If you have a JupyterHub deployment, nbrsessionproxy can take advantage of JupyterHub's existing authenticator and spawner to launch RStudio in users' Jupyter environments.
 You can also run this from within Jupyter.
-Requires [nbserverproxy](https://github.com/jupyterhub/nbserverproxy).

 Note that [RStudio Server Pro](https://www.rstudio.com/products/rstudio-server-pro/architecture) has more featureful authentication and spawning than the standard version, in the event that you do not want to use Jupyter's.

 ## Installation